Chi Cheng (musician): Early life

 Cheng was born in July 1970 in Stockton, California, to Jeanne and Yin Yan Cheng.
 His father, a prominent Stockton cardiologist, was a Chinese immigrant while his mother is white.
-Cheng graduated from Tokay High School in Lodi, California and attended California State University, Sacramento, enrolling in 1989.
+Cheng graduated from Tokay High School in Lodi, California, and attended California State University, Sacramento, enrolling in 1989.
 He worked on campus, wrote poetry, and played with his band Deftones during the course of his education.

 Career

 Cheng was studying English at Sacramento State when he joined Deftones.
 He would continue on as a poet and spoken word artist through his career with the band, often recording the spoken word with the intent for release later.
 He also authored an anthology of poetry titled The Bamboo Parachute, which was released as his debut and only album during his lifetime in 2000 as a spoken word album.
 Cheng gave proceeds from the CD to various charities and to buy musical instruments for kids in the Sacramento area.
-The 2001's previously unreleased Sacramento spoken word was released as his second and posthumously released album called The Headup Project in January 2021.
+His second spoken word album, recorded in 2001, was released posthumously as The Headup Project in January 2021.